gabykh1/Electric-GeoDude/README.md

     return load_data(query, tuple(params))
 ```
 ![image](https://github.com/user-attachments/assets/b0eb42eb-a32f-4d78-b42b-357a455ab415)

 This function is built to be flexible and forgiving:
 Users can enter just a first name, just a city, or any combination.
 The query dynamically builds itself based on which inputs are provided.

-This is achieved by starting the SQL with WHERE 1=1 - then adding conditions only when needed.
+This is achieved by starting the SQL with WHERE 1=1, then adding conditions only when needed.
 This allows the function to work with at least one input instead of requiring all fields.

---- Example of function
+### ⚡️ Geo query
 ```python
 def query_by_coordinates(coord_text, buffer_distance=30):
     lat, lon = parse_coordinates(coord_text)